top of page

 Data highlights

-• Sixty-five percent (22) of SBHC sponsors are a Federally Qualified Health Center or Look-Alike.
-Twenty-nine percent (10) of sponsors are a hospital/health system.
+• 62% (N=85) of SBHCs are operated by a Federally Qualified Health Center or Look-Alike.
+36% (N=49) are operated by a hospital/health system.

 Notes